 This article tells you everything you need to know about gaining weight with protein based supplements and dispels any concerns you may have.

 Most Effective Best Tasting

-Lets begin with the basics.
+Let’s begin with the basics.
 Each scoop contains 660 calories, 60 grams of protein, 85 grams of carbohydrates, 8 grams of fat, and <7 grams of sugar.
-For a mass gainer, the macronutrient ratio is perfectly balanced although I would prefer to see a 1:2 protein to carb ratio.
-The protein blend consists of whey Protein Isolate, whey protein concentrate, calcium caseinate, egg albumin, hydrolyzed whey peptides, and glutamine peptides.
-All of which have a high BV value (biological value, a measure of protein quality.
+For a mass gainer, the macronutrient content is perfectly balanced although I would prefer a 1:2 protein-to-carb ratio.
+The protein blend consists of whey protein isolate, whey protein concentrate, calcium caseinate, egg albumin, hydrolyzed whey peptides, and glutamine peptides, all of which have a high BV value (biological value, a measure of protein quality.
 More on this later).